 If the AP assigns the availability window without acquiring the ISTA availability window element from the associated STA, it is possible that the associated STA is not available in the assigned availability window.

-Thus, the non-AP STA may not able to conduct the TB sensing measurement instance, as all TB sensing measurement instances shall take place within a sensing availability window.
+Thus, the non-AP STA may not able to conduct the TB sensing measurement exchange, as all TB sensing measurement exchanges shall take place within a sensing availability window.

 This will cause